-IEEFA recommends that AMP's members ask these questions:
+IEEFA recommends Cleveland City Council members ask these questions:

 - 1. Why did the cost of building Prairie State increase by \$1 billion? - 2.
 Who was responsible for this increase? - 3.
-Has their community considered initiating legal action against AMP or construction firm Bechtel for its share of this increase?
+Did Cleveland consider initiating legal action against AMP or construction firm Bechtel for its share of this increase?
 If not, why not? - 4.
-Why did the cost of the Combined Hydro Project increase so dramatically?
+Why did the cost of the Combined Hydro Project increase so dramatically? - 5.
+Why were the individual hydro units in the Combined Hydro Project delayed?

-5 For example, S&P Global Ratings has noted that the projected power cost for the Combined Hydro Project would be about \$149 per MWh even if it achieved its expected 55%-60% annual capacity factors, which it failed to do through the end of 2019.
+&lt;sup>5 For example, S&P Global Ratings has noted that the projected power cost for the Combined Hydro Project would be about \$149 per MWh even if it achieved its expected 55%-60% annual capacity factors, which it failed to do through the end of 2019.
 S&P Global Ratings, American Municipal Power, Inc., Ohio, Wholesale Electric - July 3, 2018.

-- 5. Why was completion of the individual hydro units in the Combined Hydro Project delayed so long? - 6.
-Why have the costs of power from the Combined Hydro Project been so dramatically higher than AMP promised? - 7.
+- 6. Why have the costs of power from the Combined Hydro Project been so dramatically higher than AMP promised? - 7.
 Has AMP explained why the cost of building the project went up so much? - 8.
 We understand that some of the delays experienced during the construction of the Combined Hydro Project were due to problems with concrete pouring, the need for unanticipated ground improvements at the Cannelton and Smithland plants, and poorer-than-expected geologic conditions at the Smithland plant.
-Has AMP provided any explanation for why these problems happened and who was responsible? - 9.
+Has AMP given any explanation for why these problems happened and who was responsible? - 9.
 We also understand that AMP filed suit against Voith Hydro, Inc, the supplier of major power equipment, asserting \$90 million in damages, and that Voith has asserted a counterclaim of \$65 million.
 Has this legal matter gone to trial or otherwise been resolved?
-If yes, what was the outcome? - 10.
+If yes, what happened? - 10.
 We understand that part of the reason for the poorer-than-expected operating performance of some of the units in Combined Hydro Project was due to high water levels from the backing up of water from where the Ohio River joins the Mississippi.
 Can you please explain what happened?
 What has been done to resolve this issue in the future?
 And why didn't AMP anticipate this would be a problem when it was designing and building the project?
-Have members considered suing AMP over the generation that was lost as a result?
+Has Cleveland considered suing AMP over the generation that was lost?
 If not, why not? - 11.
 What has AMP promised about the future cost of power from the Combined Hydro Project?
-Is there any indication that this cost of power will decline in future years?
+Is there any hope that this cost of power will decline in future years?